MacMannes/stackmob-docs/sdks/ios/guides/core-data.md

 The concurrency API <i>(v1.2.0+)</i> brings a new set of asynchronous and synchronous operations to Core Data.
 All methods follow patterns to execute saves and fetches on background queues on private contexts.
 It is recommended to use these methods to achieve optimal performance between Core Data, StackMob and the local caching system.

 All methods can be found in the <a href="http://stackmob.github.io/stackmob-ios-sdk/Categories/NSManagedObjectContext+Concurrency.html" target="_blank">SMManagedObjectContext+Concurrency Class Reference</a>.

+### Miscellaneous Support

+#### Default Values

+Setting default values for attributes of string, number (integer, decimal, etc.), or boolean types will get included in the object dictionary during insert.

 ## Core Data References